WebAssembly/spec/document/text/lexical.rst

 Tokens are formed from the input character stream according to the *longest match* rule.
 That is, the next token always consists of the longest possible sequence of characters that is recognized by the above grammar.
-They may be separated by either brackets or by :ref:`white space <text-space>`.
+Where necessary, tokens may be separated by :ref:`white space <text-space>`.

 .. _text-space: